Students at Florida State gather at memorials, prepare to retrieve belongings after deadly shooting

 Another shooting a decade ago at Florida State

-Florida State has about 44,000 students.
-In 2014, the main library was the site of a shooting that wounded three people.
+Florida State has about 44,000 students and sits in the shadows of the Florida Capitol.
+In 2014, the university’s main library was the site of a shooting that wounded three people.
 Officers shot and killed the gunman, 31-year-old Myron May.

 The university canceled classes for the rest of the week and canceled home athletic events through Sunday.